Method of Education Delivery of BINUS Business School International Undergraduate Program

 Upon submitting the thesis report, students will be required to attend a thesis defense examination (viva voce), where students must conduct a presentation and/or demo in front of the examiner board.
 Normally, this defense exam will take one hour to complete.

-The board of examiners consists of three members that includes the students’ supervisor and two independent examiners.
-The student’s grade will be the weighted average of the grades assigned by each examiner.
+The board of examiners consists of three members, and includes the students’ supervisor and two independent examiners.
+The grade that will be assigned to the students will be the weighted average of the grades assigned by each examiner.
 Students will be assessed in the areas of effort, content, writing quality and delivery of the thesis presentation.
 The detailed policy and procedure regarding the thesis defense examination is contained in the Thesis Guidelines provided later.

 To develop the quality of students to an international standard and to educate students in the language of international academia and global business, BINUS Business School International Undergraduate Program uses English as the medium of communication, instruction, and assessment.
 Textbooks, class delivery, discussions, student presentations, quizzes, and all other forms of assessments including reports and theses are all in English.